Step 1: Informal Complaint (Stage 1)

 If you are unhappy with the response you receive after raising the issue, you can make a written complaint.
 You can do this by writing a letter, an email, or filling out the online complaints form on the HSE website here

 - receive response to the complaint within 30 working days

 Step 3: What to Include in your Complaint

-- your name, phone number, email address, name of the hospital or service, name of the section in the hospital, who was involved, dates and times of the experience, an accurate description of what happened.
+- Your name, phone number, email address, name of the hospital, name of the section in the hospital, who was involved, dates and times of the experience, an accurate description of what happened.